EricTannant/drone-data-parser/README.md

 ## License

-MIT License - see individual file headers for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.